openvinotoolkit/openvino/samples/python/speech_sample/README.md

 > **NOTE**:
 >
 > - It is not always possible to use 8-bit weights due to GNA hardware limitations.
 For example, convolutional layers always use 16-bit weights (GNA hardware version 1 and 2).
 This limitation will be removed in GNA hardware version 3 and higher.
 >

 ### Execution Modes

 Several execution modes are supported via the `-d` flag:

-- `CPU` - All calculation are performed on CPU device using CPU Plugin.
+- `CPU` - All calculation is performed on CPU device using CPU Plugin.
-- `GPU` - All calculation are performed on GPU device using GPU Plugin.
+- `GPU` - All calculation is performed on GPU device using GPU Plugin.
-- `MYRIAD` - All calculation are performed on Intel® Neural Compute Stick 2 device using VPU MYRIAD Plugin.
+- `MYRIAD` - All calculation is performed on Intel® Neural Compute Stick 2 device using VPU MYRIAD Plugin.
 - `GNA_AUTO` - GNA hardware is used if available and the driver is installed.
 Otherwise, the GNA device is emulated in fast-but-not-bit-exact mode.
 - `GNA_HW` - GNA hardware is used if available and the driver is installed.
 Otherwise, an error will occur.
 - `GNA_SW` - Deprecated.
 The GNA device is emulated in fast-but-not-bit-exact mode.